zeehio/condformat/cran-comments.md

 ## Test environments
-* local Ubuntu 22.04 install, R 4.2.2
+* local Ubuntu 22.04 install, R 4.3.1
-* OSX (on github actions) R-4.2.2
+* OSX (on github actions) R-4.3.1
-* win-builder (devel and release)
+* win-builder (devel)
 * r_hub

 ## R CMD check results
 There are no NOTEs, WARNINGs or ERRORs.

-## Downstream dependencies
+## revdepcheck results

-No issues introduced by this release.
-The known dependencies are:

-- uncoverappLib (BioConductor)
+We checked 1 reverse dependencies (0 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages